mku24/mku24/README.md

 🔭 I’m currently a Year 2 Computer Science Major at **The Chinese University of Hong Kong**

-👾 CSCI3251 taught me how to finally use GitHub!

 ⚡ Nice to meet you all!